EidenisK/stress-o-meter/README.md

 Nuotraukytes

 "Stress-O-Meter" is a students best friend or his worst nightmare.
 By filling a short quiz and giving your timetable to "Stress-O-Meter", the predictions of your emotional level are visualized on a calendar.
 At various days of the month the stress level might differ.
 If the day is a weekend or just does not have any assignments to do, then a vivid green will catch your eye.
 If there is a long, hard working day or an exam, then probably that week is blazing red.
 But that is not the end of "Stress-O-Meter's" capabilities:
-'\t'*Obiously, "Stress-O-Meter" provides a calendar that is painted accordingly to your busyness and emotional health: red meaning very stressful time, while green meaning total relaxation
+"\t"*Obiously, "Stress-O-Meter" provides a calendar that is painted accordingly to your busyness and emotional health: red meaning very stressful time, while green meaning total relaxation
 *\t**"Stress-O-Meter" gives advices how to cope with stress and even reduce it
 *\t**"Stress-O-Meter" has a chating function, so that the stressed ones can seek moral support and those, who are slacking off, provided that
 *\t**"Stress-O-Meter" for user's interests can show stress prevalence on the map, so the loneliness is thrown out of the window.
 Or not...